rotki/rotki/docs/api.rst

       DELETE /api/1/reports/4 HTTP/1.1
       Host: localhost:5042

-   :reqview int report_id: The id of the report to delete as a view arg.
+   :reqjson int report_id: The id of the report to delete as a view arg.

    **Example Response**: